 2. Label the message as an ad

-According to CAN-SPAM, messages sent for purposes of advertisement or solicitation need to be clearly and conspicuously labeled as an ad.
+According to CAN-SPAM Act of 2003, commercial messages sent for the primary purpose of advertisement or solicitation need to be clearly and conspicuously labeled as an ad.

 Questions often arise about this rule, as the guidelines are ambiguous in specifying the appropriate language or placement of this label.
 Responding to the confusion that has surrounded this rule, the FTC says:

 Initiators of commercial email only have to identify the message as an ad in a way that is “clear and conspicuous.”
 The law gives you flexibility in how to do that effectively, but remember that deceptive subject lines are illegal.

 As stated, there’s flexibility in how you accomplish this, but the “ad” label is commonly placed in the subject line or body of emails.
 Hiding it in a footer or other discreet location may lead to trouble in the event of a CAN-SPAM complaint.

 Note that email recipients who have actively opted in to receiving advertising and solicitation emails from your company are exempt from this rule.